sdujyf/sdujyf.github.io/index.md

 Here is **Yifan Jia (贾一凡)**.

-I am a junior student studying in the School of Information Science and Engineering(Chongxin College), Shandong University in China,supervised by Prof. Zhi Liu.
+I am a  student studying in the School of Information Science and Engineering(Chongxin College), Shandong University in China,supervised by Prof. Zhi Liu.

 I am interested in artificial intelligence as well, and I would be happy to engage in a conversation with you.